VisDiff: SDF-Guided Polygon Generation for Visibility Reconstruction and Recognition: Method

 \section{Method}

-We present \ourmethodsmall{} for generating a polygon distribution given the visibility graph. \ourmethodsmall{} models the polygon distribution with diffusion models~\citep{ramesh2022hierarchicaltextconditionalimagegeneration} conditioned on the input graph.
-The key idea of \ourmethodsmall{} is to use Signed Distance Function (SDF) as an intermediate representation for polygon generation.
-In this section, we first give a background overview on diffusion models, then we introduce the two main modules of \ourmethodsmall{}: a graph conditioned diffusion model for SDF generation, and a polygon vertex extraction given the predicted SDF.
-Detailed architecture details of all modules have been added to Appendix Section \ref{sec:ap_training}.
+We present \ourmethodsmall{} for generating a polygon distribution given the visibility graph. \ourmethodsmall{} models the polygon distribution using diffusion models~\citep{ramesh2022hierarchicaltextconditionalimagegeneration} conditioned on the input graph.
+The key idea is to use the signed distance function (SDF) as an intermediate representation for polygon generation.
+In this section, we first provide a brief background on diffusion models, then introduce the two main components of \ourmethodsmall{}: (i) a graph-conditioned diffusion model for SDF generation, and (ii) a polygon vertex extraction module that reconstructs the polygon from the predicted SDF.
+Detailed architecture specifications are provided in Appendix~\ref{sec:ap_training}.